NicoHood/HoodLoader2/Readme.md

 Updating to a newer HoodLoader2 version just works like the first install.
 Upload the installation sketch and follow the instructions again carefully.
 For the HID Project read the updating instructions carefully since they might change from version to version.

+**From Beta 2.0 to 2.0.1 just burn the new HoodLoader2 and update to the newest HID Project.**

 HoodLoader2 - How to use
 ==========================